nicocardiel/megaradrp-cookbook/cookbook/crmasks.rst

 .. warning::

-   This functionality is still in development... please do not use it until this warning notice is removed.
+  This functionality is still in the development phase and is not yet fully consolidated.
+Some future modifications may be introduced as more testing is conducted with new images.

 The different recipes in MEGARA DRP use by default a median combination of three or more images to obtain an average exposure and thus eliminate cosmic